andrewsolis/cs401/docs/unit05/logging.rst

 EXERCISE
 ~~~~~~~~

-Given the Meteorite Landings analysis script we have been working on, add some
+Given the groceries script we have been working on, add some
 logging throughout the script, focusing on DEBUG and ERROR messages.